 Can Heat Up Your Herbs a Bit Too Much

 As we already know, there is a huge risk of combustion when you are using the conduction heating method.
 This risk is increased when you use a hybrid system.
 Because you are adding even more heat to your device to evenly cook your substance, you also heat up the part coming in direct contact with the heat source, making the chances of combustion even more likely.

 For end users, the vast wealth of choices between all of these vaporizers can be a bit daunting.
 It only takes a little bit of knowledge about these options as well as your personal preferences to find the perfect vape for you.

-Whether you are a hiker needing a sturdy, conduction portable vaporizer to take on fun excursions, a student medicating on the go with a hybrid portable, or a connoisseur enjoying a fine blend in a convection desktop at home, the folks at VaporizerChief.com will be able to help you find the perfect unit for your situation.
+Whether you are a hiker needing a sturdy, conduction portable vaporizer to take on fun excursions, a student medicating on the go with a hybrid portable, or a connoisseur enjoying a fine blend in a convection desktop at home, we hope this will be able to help you find the perfect unit for your situation.